knottwill/sesame-finetune/blog.md

 - How to sweep finetuning hyperparameters (using Optuna).
 - How to actually finetune the model.

 If you don't care about any of the technical details and want to jump straight into finetuning on your own datasets, please clone the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git) and follow the `README.md`.
-You only need to use the following 3 commands:
+You will only need the following 3 commands:

 ```bash
 # Pre-tokenize data (for efficient training)